 Last night was the first time I went out to photograph London’s New Year fireworks.
-In previous years, either I was not even in London or I decided to enjoy a better view and no waiting in the cold from the comfort of my sofa.
+In previous years, either I was not even in London, or I decided to enjoy a better view and not wait in the cold from the comfort of my sofa.

 But not last night.

 I teamed with my friend Martyn to go out and scout for a place South of London.
 The main idea was to find an elevated viewpoint with enough clear view of the city.